610265158/Peppa_Pig_Face_Landmark/README.md

 ## useage

-1. pretrained models are in ./pretrained, for easy to use ,we convert them to men
+1. pretrained models are in ./pretrained, for easy to use ,we convert them to mnn
 2. run `python demo.py --cam_id 0` use a camera
    or  `python demo.py --video test.mp4`  detect for a video
    or  `python demo.py --img_dir ./test`  detect for images dir no track